We are Flannel Games

 2. Significant Player Interaction

-Our games never feel like solitaire.
+Our games never feel like solitaire (even when you play them in their solo modes!).
 The tough decisions you make throughout the game will affect your opponents.
 Your score will usually be better if you pay attention to the decisions the other players' make throughout the game.

 The decisions you make fit within the overall theme of the game and work to push you into tough situations.
-When you are building a kingdom, we want you to feel like you're building a kingdom!
+When you play Furtherance, we want you to feel like you're building a kingdom and when you play Paper Company, we want you to feel like a manager (well, the fun parts)!
 Our games do not hold your hand for decision-making.
 They are built to give the player all of the power while encouraging you to learn and master the many tactics and strategies within each game.

 4. Strategy Not Luck

 Victories in our games are achieved through strategy, not luck.
-The closest we come is through calculated risks (like buying a card off of the top of a deck).
+The closest we come to luck is through calculated risks (like buying a card off the top of a deck).
 If a dice is included in one of our games, all players will make decisions based on the dice roll.